-What is REGRESSION TESTING
+What is Regression Testing

 Regression testing is a style of testing that focuses on retesting after changes are made.
 In traditional regression testing, we reuse the same tests (the regression tests).
 In risk-oriented regression testing, we test the same areas as before, but we use different (increasingly complex) tests.
 Traditional regression tests are often partially automated.
 These note focus on traditional regression.
 You can also view more advanced guides about Regression testing in pdf at the end of this tutorial.

 Regression testing attempts to mitigate two risks: